Running can bring on a few aches when you start clocking miles more regularly, but it should never be a pain in the butt—quite literally.

 How can you relieve the pain in my butt cheek?

 In the short term, mix up your activity levels.
 So, if you feel sharp pain in your buttocks when sitting or running—do the opposite.
 On a plane?
 Get up and walk around.
-Hitting a speed workout at the track when that zing kicks in?
-Slow down, and take some time off.
+Hitting a speed workout Your glutes do a lot of work when you run.
+Here’s how to keep them strong and pain-free time off.

 Small tweaks, such as making an effort to minimize sitting time or using a soft cushion when sitting on hard surfaces and removing wallets from the back pocket can make a major difference, according to Dircksen.

-In the long term, it’s all about stretching and strengthening the piriformis and the surrounding muscles to help reduce muscle tension.
+In the long term, it’s all about stretching and How to Address IT Band Pain.

 Exercises to Help Address Buttocks Pain